 Compulsory participation on the Faculty PG Writing Integrity Module (PGWIM) - Professional Communication 871 or acceptable and approved equivalent is required.
-All required students should complete the online course by the end of the 2nd Research Methodology Block.
+All required students (full time and part time) should complete the online course by the end of the 2nd Research Methodology Block.